tanimislam/covid19_stats/docsrc/source/cli/cli.rst

 USING THE CLI
 ==================
-There are *six* command line interfaces that have been defined here.
+There are *seven* command line interfaces that have been defined here.

 The first CLI, :ref:`covid19_update_database`, *only* updates the  `NY Times COVID-19 repository`_ with the latest data.

-The next two CLIs, :ref:`covid19_create_movie_or_summary` and :ref:`covid19_state_summary`, synthesize the COVID-19 movies and figures, that represent cumulative cases and deaths, for metropolitan statistical areas (MSAs), the CONUS_, or individual US states and territories.
+The next two CLIs, :ref:`covid19_create_movie_or_summary` and :ref:`covid19_state_summary`, synthesize the COVID-19 movies and figures, that represent *cumulative* cases and deaths, for metropolitan statistical areas (MSAs), the CONUS_, or individual US states and territories.
+The third CLI, :ref:`covid19_region_summary_rate`, synthesizes the COVID-19 movies and figures, that represent *seven day averaged* new cases and deaths per day, for MSAs, the CONUS_, or individdual US states and territories.

 The final three CLIs, :ref:`covid19_movie_updates`, :ref:`covid19_post2server`, and :ref:`covid19_update_readme`, are designed for external services to *deploy* summary data on specific US regions into other locations.
 A currently private (but perhaps soon to be *public*) GitHub repo, `covid19movies <https://github.com/tanimislam/covid19movies>`_, does the following five things in order.